Early Years Education is Vital for Success in the Future

 A big part of school life is about making friends – for your child and yourself.
 Do you see your family as part of the community?
 Does the school encourage parental involvement?
 What opportunities are there for you to get involved in the school?

 At Colchester High School, our small close-knit inclusive community ensures that all our pupils and parents feel welcome.
 Parents are kept up to date with their child’s learning through their child’s daily diary and the online learning platform SeeSaw.
 Parents are also invited into the School to see their children’s work at the Prep Open Afternoons and to learn more about how they can support their child’s learning journey during parent workshops, Meet the Teacher evenings and parents evenings.
 Parents are also invited to attend craft mornings, productions, concerts or to talk to the children about their lives.
 And let’s not forget our wonderful parent association who actively support and encourage the school whilst building a great support network for parents.

-If you would like to learn more about our Reception Early Years provision, please book a place at our next Reception Taster Session by emailing Mrs Susan Hilton, Admissions Manager at firstname.lastname@example.org or give her a call on 01206 217 116.
+If you would like to learn more about our Reception Early Years provision, please contact Mrs Susan Hilton, our Admissions Manager at firstname.lastname@example.org or give her a call on 01206 217 116.

 Or click here to discover more about why our Reception class is the right one for your child.